Avaray/stable-diffusion-simple-wildcards/README.md

 The purpose of these Wildcards is to introduce randomness and diversity into the created graphics.
 They are mainly intended to help you in creating scenes with people.

+Since I work with these Wildcards myself, I catch problematic prompts and remove them.
+Sometimes I also add new prompts, and even entire files.

 # 💻 Preparations

 To use these Wildcards, you need an extension.
 You can use one of the following: